aguilarm-umd/umd-fcrepo-oaipmh/README.md

+# add-handles

+[add-handles]

 # umd-fcrepo-oaipmh

 OAI-PMH Server for Fedora

 ## Purpose

 This is an [OAI-PMH] server for publishing metadata records from a Fedora repository.
 It uses a Solr index for general queries, and connects directly to Fedora to retrieve the full metadata record for an item.

 ## Development Environment